GuySie/ha-meural/README.md

 **Note 1:** This integration does not yet support NETGEAR's two-step verification method of logging in.
 Please use the standard login and password method to use this integration.

-**Note 2:** When you log in the integration gets an authentication token from the Meural servers.
-The integration currently does not detect when this authentication token expires.
-Tokens appear to live for several months on average.
-If your Canvas starts behaving abnormally in Home Assistant, please delete this integration in *Configuration*, *Integrations*, and then re-add it to log in again and refresh your authentication token.
+**Note 2:** If you are upgrading from a version of HA-meural prior to v1.0.0, you have to delete this integration in *Configuration*, *Devices & Services*, *Integrations*, and then re-add it to log in again.
+This will set up the new configuration entries.
+Prior to v1.0.0 your Canvas devices would become unavailable once the authentication token expires, but from v1.0.0 onwards it will detect when this happens and re-authenticate automatically.

 ## Integration
 The integration supports built-in media player service calls to pause, play, play a specific item or playlist/album, go to the next/previous track (artwork), select a source (playlist/album), set shuffle mode, and turn on or turn off.